the-marciello/oa-doc-osp/laravel-mongo-auto-sync.md

 ---
 meta:
   - name: description
-    content: This package provides a better support for MongoDB relationship in Laravel Projects.
+    content: This package provides a better support for MongoDB relationships in Laravel Projects.
 gitName: laravel-mongo-auto-sync
 ---

 # Laravel MongoDB Relationships
-This package provides a better support for [MongoDB](https://www.mongodb.com) relationship in [Laravel](https://laravel.com/) Projects.
+This package provides a better support for [MongoDB](https://www.mongodb.com) relationships in [Laravel](https://laravel.com/) Projects.
 At low level all CRUD operations has been handled by [jenssegers/laravel-mongodb](https://github.com/jenssegers/laravel-mongodb)

 ## Features